Lector v1.0.0

 template<typename EnumerationType >

-constexpr ::std::optional< EnumerationType > parse_enumeration (const ::std::string_view text)
+constexpr std::optional< EnumerationType > parse_enumeration (const std::string_view text)

 Parses a string of text into an enumeration value.
 The enumeration type must define a specialization of the lector::Spellings constant for its type.